trimstray/nginx-admins-handbook/README.md

 - **A+** on @ssllabs and **120/100** on @mozilla observatory with TLS 1.3 support:

-  > It provides less restrictive setup with 2048-bit private key, TLS 1.2 and 1.3 and also modern strict TLS cipher suites.
+  > It provides less restrictive setup with 2048-bit private key, TLS 1.2 and 1.3 and also modern strict TLS cipher suites (128/256-bits).
+The final grade is also in line with the industry standards.
+Recommend using this configuration.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls13.png" alt="nginx-hardening-checklist-tls13" width="75%" height="75%">